Geology

 Grading Mode: Standard Letter, Pass/No Pass

-An introduction to the fundamentals of environmental geology including the interactions between and impacts of humans with the environment in a geologic context.
-The course focuses on connections between and environmental problems found in the lithosphere, biosphere, atmosphere, and hydrosphere.
-Principles of sound management of the geologic environment will be addressed.
+An introduction to the fundamentals of Environmental Geology including the interactions between and impacts of humans with the environment in a geologic context.
+Course emphasizes the Earth system and connections between the geosphere, biosphere, atmosphere, and hydrosphere.
 Graded or Pass/No Pass option.
 C-ID: GEOL 130.

 Grading Mode: Standard Letter, Pass/No Pass